 Roofing & siding frequently asked questions

-Air needs to be able to escape or moisture can become trapped in your attic and roof.
-Trapped moisture can lead to all sorts of problems like:
+Air must escape, or moisture can become trapped in your attic and roof.
+Trapped moisture can lead to all sorts of problems, such as:

 • Blistering, curling and premature ageing of shingles